emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows, anime. ✔️
 1. Site has continue watching feature. ✔️
 1. Decent sorting options and has built in AI recommendation tool. ✔️
 1. Site does not have 4K content. ❌

 ***
-## PopcornMovies
-### Score: 18/22
-1. Streams load very fast. ✔️
-1. Content is 1080p, but it cant be lowered. ⚠️
-1. Finds streams quickly, including older content. ✔️
-1. It has 3 hosts, and it does auto-switch if one fails. ✔️
-1. The site does have episode auto-next. ✔️
-1. UI is very good, modern looking with lots to look at. ✔️
-1. Has built in subs for most content. ✔️
-1. They have movies, shows and anime. ✔️
-1. Has watchlists and history when you make account. ✔️
-1. Has decent sorting and collections, but more media discoverability options could be added. ⚠️
-1. Site does not have 4K content. ❌

-***